sherado99/SPDET/README.md

 # Stech Presence-Driven Email Transformer (SPDET) - Genuinely Warm Emails from Cold Ones

-Transform cold, robotic, or overly formal emails into warm, honest, and professional messages — each one refined individually through genuine, ethical connection.
+Transform cold, robotic, or overly formal emails into **warm, honest, and professional messages** — each one refined individually through genuine, ethical presence.
 Capable of processing many emails while maintaining impact and integrity.

-SPDET is a single‑purpose AI (SPAI) Actor on the Apify Store that focuses on one task: making your emails warmer, more honest, and more effective.
-It processes batches of 1 to 100+ emails per run, accepts CSV or JSON input, lets you pick a different tone for each email, and exports polished results immediately.
-No data is stored; no fake empathy; just professional, reliable output.
+SPDET is a single‑purpose AI (SPAI) Actor on the Apify Store that focuses on one task: ensuring every email is delivered with **ethical warmth**.
+It processes batches of 1 to 100+ emails per run — **each email refined individually, one by one** — accepts CSV or JSON input, lets you pick a different tone for each email, and exports polished results immediately.
+No data is stored; no fake empathy; just honest, professional, reliable output.

 > **Market context:** The AI‑powered email assistant market is projected to grow from $2.11 billion in 2025 to $2.56 billion in 2026 at a CAGR of 21.2%, while the broader AI writing assistant market is expected to reach $8.3 billion by 2030.
-The demand for ethical, non‑manipulative AI communication tools is a significant and underserved segment within this market.
+Organisations increasingly adopt AI for email automation, but face a critical gap: tools that optimize for speed and volume often strip away genuine human connection, creating emails that are efficient but impersonal.
+SPDET fills this gap by embedding Micro Honesty and ethical presence directly into its architecture and focusing on warmth over robotic efficiency.
 ---

 ## 🎯 Who SPDET Is For